italia/spid-cie-oidc-django/docs/technical_specifications/ONBOARDING.md

             - JWS signature validation
             - structure analysis of the JSON (json-schema)
             - presence and validation of the claim  __authority_hints__ that MUST matches to the onboarding system entity (trust anchor)
-    3. IPA code or VAT number, that determines whether the participant is public or private (String)
+    3. TODO: IPA code or VAT number, that determines whether the participant is public or private (String)
         1. validators:
             - TODO: fetch and verify the IPA code from the national registry of public services
     4. public jwks (List[JSON])